leon3s/mnx7rn/README.md

-# [nanocld]
+# [nanocl]

-nanocld is a cli to quickly deploy cloud or virtualize could
+nanocl is a cli to quickly deploy cloud or virtualize could

 ## Documentation